matlab-deep-learning/constrained-deep-learning/examples/convex/classificationCIFAR10/TrainICNNOnCIFAR10Example.md

 # <span style="color:rgb(213,80,0)">Train Fully Convex Neural Network for Image Classification</span>

-This example shows how to create a fully input convex neural network and train it on CIFAR\-10 data.
-This example uses fully connected based convex networks, rather than the more typical convolutional networks, proven to give higher accuracy on the training and test data set.
-The aim of this example is to demonstrate the expressive capabilities convex constrained networks have by classifying natural images and demonstrating high accuracies on the training set.
-Further discussion on the expressive capabilities of convex networks for tasks including image classification can be found in \[1\].
+This example shows how to create a fully input convex convolutional neural network and train it on CIFAR\-10 data \[1\].

 # Prepare Data

-Download the CIFAR\-10 data set \[1\].
+Download the CIFAR\-10 data set \[2\].
 The data set contains 60,000 images.
 Each image is 32\-by\-32 pixels in size and has three color channels (RGB).
 The size of the data set is 175 MB.
 Depending on your internet connection, the download process can take time.

 ```matlab
 datadir = ".";